bybatkhuu/model.python-template/docs/README.md

 # Introduction

-This is a template repository for AI/ML model module.
+This is a template repository for AI/ML model projects.

 ## ✨ Features